-FIG. 3: (Color online) Quantum Kapitza pendulum with vertical driving, and $|0,\pi\rangle$ coherent preparation.
+FIG. 3 (color online).
+Quantum Kapitza pendulum with vertical driving, and $|0, \pi\rangle$ coherent preparation.
 The panels are arranged as in Fig. 1.
-The parameters are u=100, $\Omega=30$ , and N=100.
-The strength of the driving is q=0 (a,b, lower panel dashed blue) and q=3 (c,d, lower panel solid red).
-Circles denote the time at which the Husimi distribution in (c,d) is plotted.
+The parameters are u = 100, $\Omega = 30$, and N = 100.
+The strength of the driving is q = 0 (a, b, lower panel dashed blue line) and q = 3 (c, d, lower panel solid red line).
+Circles in the lower panel denote the time at which the Husimi distribution in (c, d) is plotted.
 The classical stabilization of the inverted pendulum results in a protected single-particle coherence of the initial preparation.